mstksg/inCode/copy/entries/uncertainty.md

 ~~~

 The first value is actually $4^2 - 2 \times 4^3$.
 The second is the derivative
--- $2 x - 6x^2$ at 4, the third is the second derivative $2 - 12 x$ at 4, then
+($2 x - 6x^2$) at 4, the third is the second derivative $2 - 12 x$ at 4, then
 the third derivative $-12$, then the fourth derivative $0$, etc.

 We only need the actual value and the first two derivatives, so we can pattern
-match them as `fx:dfx:ddfx:_ = diffs0 f x`, the derivatives and values of our
+match them as `fx:dfx:ddfx:_ = diffs0 f x`, the derivatives and values of the
-function around the mean `x`.
+function we lift, `f`, around the mean `x`.

-At that point, the equations just translate nicely:
+At that point, the equations we have from before just translate nicely:

 $$
 \operatorname{E}[f(X)] = f(\mu_X) + \frac{1}{2} f_{xx}(\mu_X) \sigma_X^2